ShaharOfer/Face-Rec-Login-System/README.md

 # log-in-face
-Log in system based in face recognition
+Log in system based on face recognition